Taking a Break at Cosmic Noon: Continuum-selected Low-mass Galaxies Require Long Burst Cycles: Summary

 \section{Summary}

 We use a novel broadband-selected sample of JWST PRISM spectroscopy of low-mass galaxies at $z=1-3$ to study the burstiness of star formation at cosmic noon.
 The low-resolution spectra, which enable continuum detection in these dim sources, reveal numerous strong Balmer breaks, indicating extended periods of suppressed star formation in a number of the sources.
-Under the simplifying assumption that the galaxies in this mass and redshift share a common burst timescale and amplitude, we generate synthetic observations using a toy parameterization of bursty star formation histories.
+Under the simplifying assumption that the galaxies in this mass and redshift range share a common burst timescale and amplitude, we generate synthetic observations using a toy parameterization of bursty star formation histories.
 The simulated samples exclude regions of the timescale-amplitude parameter space, demonstrating that the SF-bursts must occur on long timescales ($\gtrsim 100$ Myr) and drop well below ($\gtrsim 0.8$ dex) the SFMS.

 Our conclusions are consistent with previous constraints on burst timescales ($\sim200$ Myr), but support an updated perspective on low-mass galaxies that considers star-forming and dormant sources as a unified population.
-The demonstrated prevalence of long timescale bursts indicates that galaxy-scale inflow-outflow cycles are likely the dominant regulator of star formation in these systems.
+The demonstrated prevalence of long timescale bursts indicates that galaxy-scale processes (e.g. Baryon cycling via feedback-driven outflows and inflows) are likely the dominant regulator of star formation in these systems.
 Future work will extend this analysis to the full MegaScience 20-band photometric sample, applying a more sophisticated analytical approach to remove the dependence on the SFH parameterization and marginalize over sources of uncertainty such as dust, metallicity, and SPS model choices.